arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 gpioinfo gpiochip0
 ```

-Once you have identified the correct chip and line number, use `gpioset` to drive the signal and `gpioget` to read its state:
+Once you have identified the correct chip and line number, use `gpioset` to drive the signal and `gpioget` to read its state.
+Replace `<line_number>` with the value identified in the previous step:

 ```bash
 # Set a GPIO line high